 The firstphase of the Udacity Data Science Scholarship Program – the training initiative by Google, Bertelsmann, and Udacity – has been completed.
 And ultimately it didn’t just involve the analysis of large volumes of data; with a total of 15,000 participants worldwide, masses of data were also generated by the course itself.
 After three months of intensive work on statistical research methods, data visualization, and the examination of its usability, 36 percent of the participants have now successfully completed the program’s Challenge Course – a fifth of them are Bertelsmann employees around the globe.
-By way of comparison, the online university says the average completion rate for Udacity scholarship programs is around 25 percent.
 The top 1,500 graduates – including 361 Bertelsmann colleagues – will now go on to one of three full Udacity Nanodegree programs: Data Foundations, Business Analyst, or Data Analyst.

 “A necessary skill of the future”